petar-m/EventBrokerSlim/README.md

 **Caution**: `PublishDeferred` may not be accurate and may perform badly if large amount of deferred messages are scheduled.
 It runs a new task that in turn uses `Task.Delay` and then publishes the event.
 A lot of `Task.Delay` means a lot of timers waiting in a queue.

-## Exception Handling

-Since event handlers are executed on the `ThreadPool`, there is nowhere to propagate unhandled ecxeptions.

-An exception thrown from `Handle` method is caught and passed to `OnError` method of the same handler instance (may be on another thread however).

-An exception thrown from `OnError` is handled and swallowed and potentially logged.

 ## Logging

-If there is logging configured in the DI container, `EventBroker` will use it to log when:
+If there is `ILogger` configured in the DI container, `EventBroker` will use it to log when:
 - There is no event handler found for published event (warning).
 Can be disabled with `DisableMissingHandlerWarningLog()` during configuration.
 - Exception is thrown during event handler resolving (error).
 - Exception is thrown from handlers `OnError()` method (error).
+- Exception is thrown from delegate handler (error).

 If there is no logger configured, these exceptions will be handled and swallowed.

 ## Retries

-Retrying within event hadler can become a bottleneck.
+Retrying within event handler can become a bottleneck.
 Imagine `EventBroker` is restricted to one concurrent handler.
 An exception is caught in `Handle` and retry is attempted after given time interval.
 Since `Handle` is not completed, there is no available "slot" to run other handlers while `Handle` is waiting.

 Another option will be to use `IEventBroker.PublishDeferred`.
-This will eliminate the bottleneck but will itroduce different problems.
-The same event will be handled again by all handlers, meaning specaial care should be taken to make all handlers idempotent.
-Any additional information (e.g. number of retries) needs to be known, it should be carried with the event, introducing accidential complexity.
+This will eliminate the bottleneck but will introduce different problems.
+The same event will be handled again by all handlers, meaning special care should be taken to make all handlers idempotent.
+Any additional information (e.g. number of retries) needs to be known, it should be carried with the event, introducing accidental complexity.

 To avoid these problems, both `IEventBroker` `Handle` and `OnError` methods have `IRetryPolicy` parameter.
+It is also available for delegate handlers.

  `IRetryPolicy.RetryAfter()` will schedule a retry only for the handler it is called from, without blocking.
 After the given time interval an instance of the handler will be resolved from the DI container (from a new scope) and executed with the same event instance.

 `IRetryPolicy.Attempt` is the current retry attempt for a given handler and event.
 `IRetryPolicy.LastDelay` is the time interval before the retry.

-`IRetryPolicy.RetryRequested` is used to coordinate retry request between `Handle` and `OnError`. `IRetryPolicy` is passed to both methods to enable error handling and retry request entirely in `Handle` method. `OnError` can check `IRetryPolicy.RetryRequested` to know whether `Hanlde` had called `IRetryPolicy.RetryAfter()`.
+`IRetryPolicy.RetryRequested` is used to coordinate retry request between `Handle` and `OnError`. `IRetryPolicy` is passed to both methods to enable error handling and retry request entirely in `Handle` method. `OnError` can check `IRetryPolicy.RetryRequested` to know whether `Handle` had called `IRetryPolicy.RetryAfter()`.

+If added as a parameter, the `IRetryPolicy` will be passed to delegate wrappers and handler.

 **Caution:** the retry will not be exactly after the specified time interval in `IRetryPolicy.RetryAfter()`.
 Take into account a tolerance of around 50 milliseconds.
 Additionally, retry executions respect maximum concurrent handlers setting, meaning a high load can cause additional delay.